'"Sophisticated and thought-provoking

 4 – We’re now only a year away from riding on hoverboards.
 Yee-ha!

-Along with the woes of immaturity and the raggedy pages of outworn uncertanties, history is dead, the red curtains have closed on it - and good riddance to all the dross!
-But the rosy glow of hope and fond, funny memories have thankfully never left us.
-They're as alive and as vital as we are.
+Along with the woes of our immaturity and the raggedy pages of outworn uncertainties, history is dead, the red curtains have closed, and good riddance to all the dross!

 Published 2014